Mechanics

 Gather more advanced resources and use them to build custom modular units to adapt to any situation.

-Your population limit is determined by the number of hubs and other personnel buildings you have.
+Your control limit is determined by the number of hubs and other personnel buildings you have.

 Your units and buildings provide vision around them in a moderate area.
 There may be some delay due to satellite uplink.